B3ngu1N/AdvCompSys/FinalProject/README.md

 ![image](https://user-images.githubusercontent.com/112660711/233766054-5660b673-229f-44c8-9de3-61d6a2df8849.png)

-The first Equation is: the partial derivative of velocity is equal to the convection, diffusion, and its initial value
+The first equation is: the partial derivative of velocity is equal to the convection, diffusion, and its initial value

-The second Equation is: the partial derivative of density is equal to the convection, diffusion, and its initial value
+The second equation is: the partial derivative of density is equal to the convection, diffusion, and its initial value

 Each cell in our simulation is given a velocity and density value of zero (in two discrete arrays) when the simulation begins.
 Calculations are completed in matrices of all velocity and density values around the current cell.
 They first satisfy the second term in the equations above (diffusion); this is an iterative process where the fluid gets closer to the real value upon each iteration.
 Then, the program applies the velocity field to the density field to calculate the movement of the density field.
 The visualization is the density field.
 This is a basic definition and can be expanded upon more beginning on page 8 in Michael Ash's thesis paper: [Simulation and Visualization of a 3D Fluid](https://github.com/B3ngu1N/AdvCompSys/blob/main/FinalProject/Final_Project_Papers/thesis-en.pdf)